-I’m not sure how leaves got such a bad reputation—I constantly see people blowing them and raking them not only from hardscape and lawn (which is understandable), but also from bare soil.
+I’m not sure how leaves got such a bad reputation—I constantly see and hear people blowing them and raking them not only from hardscape and lawn (which is understandable), but also from bare soil.
 I’m not sure what the aversion is, unless it’s another kind of “biophobia,” in this case a fear of organic materials.
 Another no-no is putting leaves in the trash, which ends up in landfills.
 The US EPA says that nationwide, 13 percent, or 33 million tons of municipal solid waste is from leaves and grass and tree/shrub trimmings.
 Here in Portland, as well as some other cities, there is curbside pickup for green waste for those who don’t compost, and the city picks up leaves from the streets of leafy neighborhoods every autumn to make leaf compost that residents can purchase for a modest fee.
 But using them in your yard is even better!

 How to do it: For areas like driveways, walks, sewer grates and drainage pathways, rake them up (but please don’t use noisy, polluting leaf blowers), and use them as follows: